MagicKey23/PFNet_Ease/README.md

 ## License

-PFNET_PLUS is available under two different licenses:
+PFNET_Ease is available under two different licenses:
 - **PFNET License**: See [LICENSE](https://github.com/Mhaiyang/CVPR2021_PFNet/blob/main/License.txt) file for details.
 - **MIT License**: Refer to License.txt
 - The source code is free for research and education use only.
 Any commercial usage should get formal permission first.